lwthiker/curl-impersonate/README.md

 docker build -t curl-impersonate-ff firefox/
 ```
 The resulting image contains:
+* `/build/out/curl-impersonate` - The curl binary that can impersonate Firefox.
+It is compiled statically against libcurl, nss, and libnghttp2 so that it won't conflict with any existing libraries on your system.
+You can use it from the container or copy it out.
+Tested to work on Ubuntu 20.04.
 * `/build/out/curl_ff91esr` - A wrapper script that launches `curl-impersonate` with the needed headers and ciphers to impersonate Firefox 91 ESR (Extended Support Release).
 * `/build/out/curl_ff95` - Same but with Firefox 95.